 4) And the urgency of evangelism

-A further refining of Evangelicalism took place when there was a debate over the first of its core doctrines – that is, the authority & sufficiency of Scripture.
+Further refining of Evangelicalism took place when there was a debate over the first of its core doctrines – the authority and sufficiency of Scripture.
 This is where Fundamentalism diverged from Evangelicalism.
-The other 3 core distinctive of Evangelicalism all rest on the authority and sufficiently of the Bible.
-And while Evangelicalism began as a reaction to theological liberalism, some of the ideas of that liberalism crept in to some Evangelical’s view of Scripture.
+The other three core distinctives of Evangelicalism all rest on the authority and sufficiently of the Bible.
+And while Evangelicalism began as a reaction to theological liberalism, some of the ideas of that liberalism crept into some Evangelical’s view of Scripture.

 You see, it’s one thing to say Scripture is authoritative and sufficient and another to then say the entire Bible is Scripture.
-IS the Bible God’s Word, or does it just contain God’s Word?
-And we need scholars and those properly educated to tell us what is in fact Scripture and what’s filler?
-And are the actual WORDS God’s Words, or do the words need to be taken together collectively so that it’s not the words but the meaning they convey that makes for God’s authoritative message?
+Is the Bible God’s Word, or does it just contain God’s Word?
+Do we need scholars and those properly educated to tell us what is in fact Scripture and what’s filler?
+Are the actual WORDS God’s Words, or do the words need to be taken together collectively so that it’s not the words but the meaning they convey that makes for God’s authoritative message?

 Some Evangelical leaders noticed their peers were moving to a position that said the Bible wasn’t so much God’s Word as it contained God’s Message.
 While they weren’t as extreme as the Liberal Theologians, they effectively ended up in the same place.
-May I say, this debate is alive and well in the Evangelical church today and continues to be the source of much unrest.
+This debate goes on in the Evangelical church today and continues to be the source of much unrest.

 At the dawn of the 20th C, Princeton Theological Seminary became the epicenter of this debate as a leading defender of the authority of the Bible.
-It had long been an advocate for the infallibility of Scripture under such luminaries as Archibald Alexander, Charles Hodge, his son, AA.
-Hodge, named after Archibald Alexander, and BB Warfield.
-In a seminal essay on the doctrine of Inspiration in the Princeton Review, AA Hodge & BB Warfield defined inspiration as producing the “absolute infallibility” of Scripture.
-They said the autographs, the original writings of the Bible were free from error, not just in regard to theological matters, but in contradiction to what theological liberalism claimed, they were without error in regard to ALL their assertions, including those touching science & history.
+It had long been an advocate for the infallibility of Scripture under such luminaries as Archibald Alexander, Charles Hodge, his son, AA Hodge, and BB Warfield.
+In a seminal essay on the doctrine of Inspiration in the Princeton Review, AA Hodge and BB Warfield defined inspiration as producing the “absolute infallibility” of Scripture.
+They said the autographs, the original writings of the Bible were free from error, not just in regard to theological matters, but in contradiction to what theological liberalism claimed, they were without error in regard to ALL their assertions, including those touching science and history.

-While modernists embraced a whole host of varying ideologies, they shared two presuppositions. à
+While modernists embraced a host of varying ideologies, they shared two presuppositions.

-First, they urged, Christianity must be reframed in light of new insights; that is the new beliefs of Protestant Liberalism.
+First, they urged, Christianity must be reframed in light of new insights; meaning the tenants of Protestant Liberalism.

 Second, the Faith had to be liberated from the cultural encrustations of traditionalism that had obscured the REAL MEANING of the Bible.
-What that effectively meant was that ALL and ANY traditional beliefs about what the Bible said were automatically no longer valid.
-It was a knee-jerk rejection of conservatism, simply because it wanted to conserve what had been.
+What that effectively meant was that ALL and ANY traditional beliefs about what the Bible said was no longer valid.
+It was a knee-jerk rejection of conservatism.

-There were 2 streams of the early Fundamentalist movement à
+There were 2 streams of the early Fundamentalist movement.

-One was an intellectual fundamentalism led by J. Gresham Machen [Gres’am May-chen] and his Calvinist peers at Princeton.
-[BTW – that IS the way to pronounce Machen’s name; the “h’ in Gresham is silent!]
+One was intellectual fundamentalism led by J. Gresham Machen [Gres’am May-chen] and his Calvinist peers at Princeton. [the ‘h’ in Gresham is silent!]

-The other was a populist fundamentalism led by CI Schofield who produced the best-seller Scofield Reference Bible which contained his expansive notes and laid out a dispensationalism many found appealing.
+The other was populist fundamentalism led by CI Schofield who produced the best-selling Scofield Reference Bible which contained his expansive notes and laid out a dispensationalism many found appealing.

-Other notable fundamentalist leaders were RA Torrey, DL Moody, Billy Sunday, and the Holiness Movement that moved in several denominations but most notably among the Nazarenes.
+Other notable fundamentalist leaders were RA Torrey, DL Moody, Billy Sunday, and the Holiness Movement that moved in several denominations, most notably the Nazarenes.

-In reaction to the modernists, in 1910, a group of conservative Presbyterians responded with five convictions that came to be considered the core Fundamentals from which the movement derived its name.
-Those 5 convictions flowed from their certainty in the inerrancy & infallibility of Scripture.
+In reaction to modernists, in 1910, a group of conservative Presbyterians responded with five convictions that came to be considered the core Fundamentals from which the movement derived its name.
+Those five convictions flowed from their certainty in the inerrancy and infallibility of Scripture.
 They were . . .